Visiting GaiaYoga Gardens

 Additional Amenities (some optional as indicated, incurring an additional charge):

 - Purchased communal food for the first week of the GaiaYoga Immersion ($160 required deposit per person)

 - Shared satellite internet via ethernet or wifi

 Our requests of you for the GaiaYoga Immersion Experience:

-- Commit to a minimum stay of seven weeks - if you like us and we like you, you can potentially stay for longer (and even become a full member/owner of our community)
+- Commit to the 16-days of the immersion or up to 1 month (including two weeks after the immersion).
+After that, if you like us and we like you, you can potentially stay for longer (and even become a full member/owner/steward of our community)

-- Landance (our word for work on the farm and in our buildings) for 16-25 hours every week (see below for different options).
-Types of Landance commonly performed:
+- Pay for your immersion using one of our plans which might or might not include Landance (our word for work on the farm and in our buildings) Types of Landance commonly performed:

 - Cutting tree leaves and grasses for cow food